 - Dry Run: If you set the Recurrence parameter to Dry Run, the node is run based on the setting of the Scheduling Cycle parameter.
 However, the node performs a dry run and no data is generated.

 Scheduling Cycle The recurrence of the node.
 Valid values: Minute, Hour, Day, Week, Month, and Year.
-In this example, set this parameter to Week, the Run Every parameter to Monday and Tuesday, and the Run At parameter to
+In this example, this parameter is set to Week, the Run Every parameter to Monday and Tuesday, and the Run At parameter to

 00:00.
 In this case, the synchronization node is scheduled to run at 00:00 on every Monday and Tuesday.

-Cron Expression The CRON expression of the scheduling time you specified, which cannot be changed.
+Cron Expression The CRON expression of the scheduling time you specified.
+The value cannot be modified.
 Timeout Definition The timeout period.
-If the running duration of the node exceeds the value of the Timeout Definition parameter, the node automatically stops and does not rerun.
+If the node is not complete within the timeout period specified by the Timeout Definition parameter, the node automatically stops and is not rerun.

 - The timeout period applies to auto triggered node instances, data backfill instances, and test node instances.

 - The default timeout period ranges from 72 hours to 168 hours.
 The system automatically adjusts the default timeout period for a node based on system loads.

 - You can specify a custom timeout period after you select Instances of Custom Nodes.
 For nodes scheduled by exclusive resource groups for scheduling, valid timeout period is 1 to 72 hours.
 For nodes scheduled by shared resource groups for scheduling, valid timeout period is 1 to 168 hours.